 This course is an introduction to the psychology of gender providing an overview and analysis of social and psychological research on gender.
 It explores a wide range of gender issues and topics such as distinction between sex and gender, social roles in terms of gender and gender diversities.
 The course involves an examination and critique of social and psychological theories and research related to gender, along with the impact of biological and environmental factors on sex and gender differences and dynamics in the physiological, interpersonal and socio-cultural domains.
 It also emphases the origins and consequences of gender stereotypes as well as gender differences and similarities in cognition, personality and social behaviour.
 Other topics include social and intercultural approach to gender identity, processes of gender socialization, social institutions in matters of gender (family, school, community, organizations), feminism, sexuality, sexism and its dimensions, gender violence and issues of domestic violence.
-Students in small groups participate to exercises and activities in class. https://eclass.uoa.gr/courses/PSYCH220
+Students in small groups participate to exercises and activities in class.

-Semester: SPRING ELECTIVE Group: IV ECTS: 4 Type: PSY68 - PSYCHOMETRICS II: PRINCIPLES AND STAGES IN THE DEVELOPMENT Title:
+Type: ELECTIVE Group: IV ECTS: 4 Semester: SPRING

-OF PSYCHOMETRIC TOOLS
+PSY68 - PSYCHOMETRICS II: PRINCIPLES AND STAGES IN THE DEVELOPMENT OF PSYCHOMETRIC TOOLS